aws/aws-cdk-go/awscdk/awsdynamodb/README.md

 ## Point-in-Time Recovery

-`pointInTimeRecovery` provides automatic backups of your DynamoDB table data which helps protect your tables from accidental write or delete operations.
+`pointInTimeRecoverySpecifcation` provides automatic backups of your DynamoDB table data which helps protect your tables from accidental write or delete operations.

+You can also choose to set `recoveryPeriodInDays` to a value between `1` and `35` which dictates how many days of recoverable data is stored.
+If no value is provided, the recovery period defaults to `35` days.

 ```go
 table := dynamodb.NewTableV2(this, jsii.String("Table"), &TablePropsV2{